Ph.D. Art History, University of California, Los Angeles, 2016

 B.A.
 Art History with Honors, Stanford University, Double Minor, Italian and Urban Studies, 2005

-My research specializations include modern and contemporary American and European art, as well as contemporary African art (continental and diasporic), with a focus in social art history and cultural geopolitics.
-I am currently working on a book project on the early work of contemporary Italian artist Michelangelo Pistoletto within the politicized cultural context of 1950s and 1960s Europe.
+My research specializations include global modern and contemporary art, with special interests in post-WWII European and contemporary African art (continental and diasporic), and a focus on social art history and cultural geopolitics.
+I am currently working on a book project, the first monograph on the work of contemporary Italian artist Michelangelo Pistoletto, with the working title “Figure as Model: Michelangelo Pistoletto and the Italian Avant-Garde in the Global Sixties.”
+My book examines Pistoletto’s work within the politicized cultural context of 1950s and 1960s Italy and Europe, and against the broader geopolitical horizon for art of the 1960s.

 Refereed Journal Article